charliemeyer2000/cra-template-cgm/README.md

 npm start
 ```

-This runs the app in development mode in Port 8080.
+This runs the app in development mode in Port 8080 (see the command PORT 8080 in `start` within `package.json`).
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
-Port 8080 is chosen and it is also used in the Dockerfile and nginx.conf, so if you change it here, you will need to change it in those files as well.
+Port 8080 is chosen and it is also used in the Dockerfile and nginx.conf, so if you change it here, you will need to change it in those files as well (I think).

 ### Production